HerobrinesArmy/Ruin/DevelopmentStatus.md

 * Method of displaying RFCs in a next & previous manner
 * Search function for RFCs
 * Allowing users to comment on RFCs (submitted RFCs only, comments won't be allowed on accepted RFCs)
-* Prevent user from registering if username taken
 * Adding a "project" column on the database so that an RFC is tied to a specific project.
 Will be a dropdown box on the form.

 ### Working On: